fimiller/fimiller.github.io/index.md

 ## About Me

-I am a senior undergraduate student at Worcester Polytechnic Institute, majoring in Mathematical Sciences and Data Science.
+I am a prospective PhD student at Worcester Polytechnic Institute, majoring in Mathematical Sciences and Data Science.
 I am applying to PhD programs to start in Fall 2023.
 I am interested in exploring the depths of mathematical optimization.
+Outside of mathematics, I like watching movies and going hiking through New England.

 ## Education
 I will be graduating in May 2023.